 In case of a suspicion, a team of three veterinarians, one from the Animal Health Service in Deventer (GD Animal Health), the practitioner of the suspected farm and an official veterinarian from the NVWA, visit the farm.
 All NVWA veterinarians participate regularly in training programmes.
-The veterinarian from the GD is a specialist in cattle health, trained by the a senior colleague from the GD and well-experienced due to yearlong working in cattle health and the cattle veterinary practice.
+The veterinarian from the GD is a specialist in (small) ruminant health, trained by the a senior colleague from the GD and well-experienced due to yearlong working in health of (small) ruminants and the veterinary practice.
 The practitioner is part of the team because he/she knows the farmer and farm best.
 The decision whether to send in samples to the CVI is taken by the NVWA official veterinarian.